The Cuban regime is trying to rescue the countryside with new measures: What are they proposing?

 The plan also aims to facilitate cooperation among the various economic actors involved in food production.

-According to the leader, conditions will be created for state producers, cooperatives, private entities, and foreign investors to establish partnerships and joint projects.
+According to the president, conditions will be created for state producers, cooperatives, private entities, and foreign investors to establish partnerships and joint projects.

-Díaz-Canel pointed out that all productive actors will be able to "interrelate and form associations among themselves," and confirmed that foreign investment will also be able to participate directly in food production.
+Díaz-Canel stated that all productive actors will be able to "interrelate, and can form associations among themselves," and confirmed that foreign investment will also be able to directly participate in food production.

 The stated intention is to promote new business models that can increase national production in the shortest time possible.